 To watch as a meltdown grows into something that is, for lack of a better word, terrifying and be unable to console and comfort your child is heart-wrenching.

 I quickly realized that if I didn’t intervene, his behavior would continue to worsen.
 And there would be nothing I could do on my own to stop it.
 We are not currently in the process of working with treatment professionals so that he can learn to manage and control his behaviors.
 But that doesn’t mean this will be a short road.

 It is hard to determine when a child is past the age of “appropriate outbursts” because let’s face it, all children develop at a different pace.
 And everyone responds to emotions (large and small) differently.
 The same goes for our children.

 It’s generally accepted though, in the mental health/psychology community, that tantrums should be expected to continue through the developmental age of about seven or eight years old.

 This doesn’t mean that the behavior your child is expressing falls within the accepted norm for their developmental stage.
 It is quite common for a child, of any age, to have a tantrum or fit on occasion.
-It is cause for concern when the behavior begins to happen on a weekly, or even daily, basis.
+It’s cause for concern when the behavior begins to happen on a weekly, or even daily, basis.

 My son has had an excessive outburst three times this week.
 And I am not talking about fifteen-minute spats about how much he hates his homework.
-This last one went on for over two-hours.
+This last one went on for over two hours.
 That is a huge red flag.
 When a child throws a temper tantrum it isn’t uncommon for the fit to be over and done with after about fifteen to twenty minutes.
-Followed by (hopefully) a short apology for their behavior.
+Followed by (hopefully) a short apology for the behavior.
 And I’ve tried everything I could come up with to help calm him.
 Including allowing him to let steam off without my reacting to his behavior.

 All attempts failed and by the end of it I was emotionally exhausted and wondering where I went wrong as a mother.